maya-tsedeke/Solita-Helsinki-city-bike-app/README.md

 #### Configuration
 To configure the deployment, you need to add the following secrets to your GitHub repository:

-AzureAppService_PublishProfile_f4feb239a64a458b9dff4a986fce597f: the publish profile for the Azure Web App.
+AzureAppService_PublishProfile_f4feb239a64a458b9dff4a986fce597f: the publishing profile for the Azure Web App.
 AzureAppService_ContainerUsername_68d4122fc37d4a5ca5b75edbf6596c3c: the username for the Azure Container Registry.
 AzureAppService_ContainerPassword_a1377356b0a74b5da3d9bc0d7fb78165: the password for the Azure Container Registry.
 #### Workflow
-The workflow consists of two jobs: build and deploy.
+The workflow consists of three jobs: Backend Test,build and deploy with Frontend product version.
+1. [x] The test job runs automated tests for the project using .NET Core.

-The build job builds the Docker image for the project and pushes it to the Azure Container Registry.
+2. [x] The build job builds the Docker image for the project and pushes it to the Azure Container Registry.

-The deploy job deploys the Docker image to the Azure Web App.
-It uses the publish profile to authenticate with the Azure Web App and the image from the Azure Container Registry.
+3. [x] The deployment job deploys the Docker image to the Azure Web App.
+It uses the publishing profile to authenticate with the Azure Web App and the image from the Azure Container Registry.
+#### Some basic workflows included are:
+1. checkout: Checks out the code to the runner.
+2. setup-dotnet: Installs the .NET Core SDK on the runner.
+3. restore: Restores the dependencies for the .NET Core project.
+4. docker-login: Logs in to

-To run the workflow, make sure you have the necessary prerequisites and secrets set up, then push a commit to the main branch or manually trigger the workflow.
+5. [x] To run the workflow, make sure you have the necessary prerequisites and secrets set up, then push a commit to the main branch or manually trigger the workflow.
 ### Endpoints
 The following endpoints are available in the project: